 As you can see, age 65 is never the optimal starting age to take CPP.
 That said, you could argue that 65 is the sweet spot between the two extremes of taking CPP early or late.

 It’s helpful to know that the normal life expectancy at 60 for a Canadian is 25 years.
 So, if you don’t have any reason to believe you’ll have a shorter or longer life expectancy then 85 is a good age to use as a benchmark for your own break-even analysis.
-In this case, the optimal age to take your CPP benefits and receive the most money is age 69.
+In this case, the optimal age to take your CPP payments and receive the most money is age 69.

 Taking CPP early and investing